ImperialCollegeLondon/safedata_validator/docs/index.md

 # Overview

-The `safedata_validator` package is part of a system for validating and publishing heterogeneous datasets.
-It was built around the field data collections from the [SAFE Project](https://safeproject.net), which generates large numbers of related datasets from a wide range of projects.
+The `safedata_validator` package is part of a system for validating and publishing heterogeneous datasets (the `safedata` system).
+It was originally built to handle the field data collections from the [SAFE Project](https://safeproject.net), which generates large numbers of related datasets.
+However, it is a general tool suitable for use within long term ecological projects.

 ## User starting points